tastybug/zettelkasten/catalog/finops/establishing-lifecycle-of-inform-optimize-operate.md

 3) Forecast: we can start making forecasts, budgets on which alerts can be build to detect unexpected increases in spend
 4) Budgets: describing current spend and limits

+### Achieving Cost Allocation

+Various tools:
+* folders, projects or other kinds of hierachy structures
+* tagging, labeling

+Attribution goes towards:
+* business units
+* costs centers
+* NOT: people and teams

+#### What about shared resources though

+This uses a shared K8S cluster as an example.
+On GCP this entails a fixed cluster maintenance fee plus per-VM charges.

+* One can split this up using some estimate (30% of K8S cluster maintenance cost goes to A, 70% to B)
+* Sometimes one can realistically model this: calculate the share of the node used by pod resource ask

 ## Optimize